Why are pesticides harmful?

 Single exposure to a pesticide or their combination, that causes a damaging reaction which becomes visible much later.

-For instance, large exposures to herbicide paraquat may cause severe or fatal lung injury that does not appear for 3 to 14 days after the initial exposure.
-After an exposure to paraquat, it slowly develops and it destroys lung cells.
+For instance, high exposure to herbicide paraquat may cause severe or fatal lung injury that may not appear for 3 to 14 days after the initial exposure.

-Some harmful effects may not occur unless a certain set of circumstances is present.
-That kind of effects can occur after the first exposure, but the chance for that are small.
 Permanent or common exposures over a long period of time make it more likely that all the necessary factors will be present.
-In this category there are some changes in genetics that can result in cancer development or other delayed effects.
+There may also be changes in genetics that can result in cancer development or other delayed effects.

 - chronic effects